 The location of the Grand Egyptian Museum is also much more convenient than the old one.
 It’s on the Giza plateau, in a direct line with the pyramids, making it easy to see both Cairo sights on the same day.

-Note: The Grand Egyptian Museum is due to open in November 2022
+Note: The Grand Egyptian Museum is due to open in early 2024 (there’s still no official date).

 Citadel of Cairo